Bertrand Russell once wrote about the kind of people who want to get to the bottom of themselves, to find their true selves. People like me.

 I agree with this.
 I think a computer is for computing, a pen is for writing and as long as they are doing what they are designed to do they are as fulfilled and content as they can be.
 There is no need for even more meaning.
 To carry out their function is to be in tune with their nature.
 If computers and pens could lead fulfilled lives, then computing and writing respectively is all they need.

 I think the same applies to animals.
 The biological function of animals is to reproduce.
 This is what they are designed for.
 Of course they have to survive long enough to be able to do that.
 They therefore need to eat and sleep.
-Evolution has made sex, eating and sleeping pleasurable so as to persuade us animals to engage in them.
+Evolution has made sex, eating and sleeping pleasurable so as to persuade us animals to engage in those activities.

 Animals are really just gene machines.
 They are mobile chunks of meat made to the genes’ recipe as a way of getting the latter into the next generation.
 So as long as animals are eating, sleeping, having sex and protecting their young they are living in accordance with their design and they shouldn’t need anything more than that.

 Humans are animals so the same applies, yet we are a bit more complicated since we can take a mental step back and inspect ourselves as if from the outside.
 We can ask ourselves what all this is about.
 This self-analysis puts us at one remove from our spontaneous desires and our animal-like selves and frequently makes us imagine that we are actually for something other than just living to reproduce.
 Maybe God has a plan for us?
 Maybe I am being prepared for a life after this one when the real meaning will become clear?
 Maybe I should be fulfilling myself by writing and learning rather indulging in animals pleasures and reproducing my genes?